-We will be gradually reopening our buildings Knowle West Media Centre (Leinster Avenue) and KWMC The Factory (Filwood Green Business Park) after a period of temporary closure, putting a range of COVID safety measures in place.
+We’re looking forward to welcoming people back into our spaces to make, create, learn and connect in person and will be gradually reopening our buildings Knowle West Media Centre (Leinster Avenue) and KWMC The Factory (Filwood Green Business Park) after a period of temporary closure, putting a range of COVID safety measures in place.

 We are currently running after-school programmes for young people at KWMC Leinster Avenue (from 19 April 2021), in line with government social distancing guidelines.
 We will also be offering a semi-virtual option for young people unable to attend an in person session.